|2023, Issue 3

 Office Visitor Policy Updates

 We are now allowing asymptomatic visitors with patients to their visits.
 Proof of vaccination is no longer required and masking is encouraged but optional.

 Don’t forget to follow us on social media to stay updated on office information and women’s health topics.
 You can follow us on Facebook, Twitter, LinkedIn, or Instagram.
 Your feedback on our office practices and physician and staff communication is always welcome.

-We are now offering four virtual prenatal classes a month online.
-These classes cover preparing for childbirth, breastfeeding, and newborn care.
-These classes have been very popular, and we plan to have them every month.
-They are also available for women interested in signing up, though we prioritize our patients.
+We offer four virtual prenatal classes.
+These classes cover preparing for childbirth, breastfeeding, and newborn care and have been very popular, and we plan to have them every one to two months.
+These classes are also open to members of the public that wish to register.

 Virtual Breastfeeding Class

 This is a 2-hour class presented by Nadia, RN, our lactation educator.
 The class is a virtual, in-depth review of breastfeeding.
 Learn how to get the best start, avoid pain, make sure your baby is getting enough, and when to ask for help!